JayWood/the-seo-framework/readme.txt

 **Anouncements:**

-* I'm announcing a new plugin extension for The SEO Framework!
+* When I started developing this update, I announced a new extension plugin for The SEO Framework!
 [Title Fix - The SEO Framework](https://wordpress.org/plugins/the-seo-framework-title-fix/).
 * This update ensures extra compatiblity with the Title Fix plugin, this will add back removed title features for if the theme is doing it wrong and when the Title Fix plugin is active.

 **About: Plugin progression and help wanted:**